search our blog…

 Pet Loss & Grief, The Forever Connection Hana Mäkinen Pet Loss & Grief, The Forever Connection Hana Mäkinen

-When Your Pet Rallies Before They Go: Understanding the Pre-Death Energy Surge
+When Your Pet Rallies: Understanding the Pre-Death Energy Surge

 If you've ever been on the edge of saying goodbye to your beloved animal and suddenly witnessed a surprising burst of energy, you're not alone.